About Our Team

 Benito Elcuri, Project Coordinator

-Benito is an undergraduate student at the University of Connecticut, where he is pursuing a degree in Physiology and Neurobiology.
+Benito is a University of Connecticut graduate, obtaining a degree in Physiology and Neurobiology.
 Originally from Middletown, CT, Benito has been an active member of the UCHL since he joined in the Fall of 2023.
-On campus, he holds multiple leadership roles, serving as a Supplemental Instructor and Peer Leader for the Organic Chemistry department, as well as having previously worked as a teaching assistant in the Physiology and Neurobiology department.
+On campus, he held multiple leadership roles, serving as a Supplemental Instructor and Peer Leader for the Organic Chemistry department, as well as having previously worked as a teaching assistant in the Physiology and Neurobiology department.

 In addition to his academic and sports interests, Benito is deeply involved in community service.
 He serves as a Project Coordinator for the Farmington Outpatient site, where he collaborates with volunteers to address health disparities and raise awareness of Social Determinants of Health.
 His dedication to mentorship is evident in his leadership role in UCHL's mentorship program, where he helps guide pre-health professional students along their educational journeys.